Culture of Experts

 Expert-Trek: The Journey to Mastery

 The expert-trek is more than an individual work-process or work-journey.
 It is an expert’s long-term commitment to achieve mastery within a chosen circumference of expertise.
 When Traditional Establishment Experts commit to an expert-trek, their circumference of expertise is generally outlined by their profession or trade, and mastery is expected.
 Because Unconventional Experts own their own work-process, onlookers will view their mastery as being focused or within a unique niche.
 Since there is no standardization for their unconventional mastery, it is often overlooked or underappreciated.

-Unconventional Experts do not know that they are experts and do not assume the title of master for themselves.
+Unconventional Experts do not typically recognize themselves as experts and almost never assume the title of master.
 They are, however, always on an expert-trek to find mastery.
 The knowledge they find brings them to a new rung of the ladder, which changes their viewpoint and puts them one step closer to mastery.
 For them, the expert-trek is always a trek and never a set destination.